Top 10 Harvest Alternatives (Paid & Free) Review for 2026

 DeskTime is productivity tracking tool that allows users to track time on work tasks, monitor employee activity, and create custom reports.
 The software offers a variety of features for businesses of all sizes, including employee monitoring which is useful for monitoring remote teams.Â

-Key Features:
+Key Features

-- Time tracking with automatic employee timesheets
+- Automatic time tracking with automated timesheets

 - Employee productivity monitoringÂ